Maharashtra to get biggest share of medical oxygen, special 'oxygen express' trains to run non-stop through green corridors

 The minister said the government is working with states shoulder to shoulder and urged them to take steps against wastage of medical oxygen.

-"We are witnessing an unprecedented crisis in from of COVID-19 pandemic.
+"We are witnessing an unprecedented crisis due to COVID-19 pandemic.
 In some states, the cases can be seen going beyond control, like Maharashtra Delhi, and some other states," he said.

-He said that different ministries and departments of the central government are having elaborate meetings every two days with 12 states and mapping which plant will supply oxygen to which place according to the requirement of different states "without any discrimination".
+He said that different ministries and departments of the central government are having elaborate meetings every two days with 12 states and mapping was done to identify which plant will supply oxygen to which place according to the requirement of different states "without any discrimination".

 "Today in a meeting with 12 states, Central government did mapping along with state governments on various requirements.
 6177 metric tonnes of oxygen have been finalized to be distributed to states.
 Of this Maharashtra will get the biggest share of 1,500 metric tonnes of oxygen, Delhi will get 350 metric tonnes and Uttar Pradesh will get 800 metric tonnes," the Union Minister said.